 The process of rendering into an OpenGL context is straightforward.
 First call Paint on the View object to do the actual rendering.
 Second, get the image color data out of the View's Canvas object.
 This is done by calling Canvas::GetColorBuffer.
 This will return a vtkm::cont::ArrayHandle object containing the image's pixel color data.
 (ArrayHandles are discussed in detail in Chapter 16 and subsequent chapters.)
-A raw pointer can be pulled out of this ArrayHandle by calling GetStorage().GetBasePointer().
+A raw pointer can be pulled out of this ArrayHandle by casting it to the vtkm::cont::ArrayHandleBase subclass and calling the GetReadPointer method on that.
 Third, the pixel color data are pasted into the OpenGL render context.
 There are multiple ways to do so, but the most straightforward way is to use the glDrawPixels function provided by OpenGL.
 Fourth, swap the OpenGL buffers.
 The method to swap OpenGL buffers varies by OS platform.
 The aforementioned graphics libraries GLUT and GLFW each provide a function for doing so.